 Take a nice, long look at that flag.
 You’ll see it in the opening shot of this film, and you’ll see it again in the final shot, too.
-What does it mean to you?
-Does it look patriotic?
-Does it look like the type of flag you’d be waving around in the air on the Fourth of July?

 Here’s what I see: a flag that is desaturated, drained of the color that would otherwise pump it with life.
 The red hues have turned pink, the white hues haved turned gray, the blue hues can barely be made out at all, and the stars have turned black.
 It is a transparent flag, waving back and forth in the middle of a cool dusk, while the sunlight pierces straight through its heart.
 "This isn't standard-issue symbology," writes critic Bryant Frazer.
 "The flag is blasted out, leached of all color.
 It signals that something fundamental has been lost forever, bled from our national psyche.
 But its mere presence in the frame insists that something else—perhaps something still more important—remains behind."

 Steven Spielberg’s Saving Private Ryan (1998) begins and ends with a shot of this flag, and there’s a reason: it is mourning a lost time, a dying generation.
 The brave American men who fought to keep banners like this one at the tops of our flagpoles are all but dead now, and Saving Private Ryan is a film that was made for them.
 In a review for Cinepad, critic Jim Emerson couldn't have said it better: "Saving Private Ryan may be the best movie ever made about heroism and honor in wartime.
 And that's because it shows how heroic conduct can be extraordinarily difficult, instinctive, impulsive, deliberate, and lucky—all at the same time."